 When I went to the Brecon Beacons in January, I was so intrigued by the shape of the main ridge I wrote a whole post about where it’s come from.
 More importantly though, it made me want to walk all along it, which is what I am planning to do in mid July.

 I’m planning to wild camp somewhere along the ridge.
-Having read this story about David’s wild camp on Corn Du, I realised I should probably prep at least a little for the trip.
+Having read some hairy stories about camping on Corn Du, I realised I should probably prep at least a little for the trip.
 I’m mainly wondering about three things: